 Here are some difficulties you may encounter while living abroad:

 - Communication difficulties: a big problem when moving abroad is the language.
 Especially in places like Asia, it can be frustrating not to be able to communicate even the simplest things.
-But communication issues go beyond the inability to express even basic concepts in a language you don’t understand.
-Language is a medium, but even if you are able to use it correctly, people born and raised in a different context than yours, think differently.
-It will happen more than once that you will understand a joke but not grasp its meaning and see all your friends laugh while you wonder what’s so funny.
-But the opposite will also happen: you will make jokes that no one understands and you will quote songs or movies that no one has ever heard of.
-These are the situations that I have found most difficult to deal with in the long run because they will make you realize that few people really understand you and your culture.
-That said, remember that it’s only a matter of time, and sooner or later you will get through even these challenges if you don’t give up.
+However, communication issues go beyond the inability to express even basic concepts in a language you don’t understand.
+Language is a medium, but even if you can use it correctly, people born and raised in a different context than yours think differently.
+It will happen more than once that you understand a joke but do not grasp its meaning, and you see all your friends laugh while you wonder what’s so funny.
+But the opposite will also happen: you will make jokes that no one understands and quote songs or movies that no one has ever heard of.
+These are the situations that I have found most difficult to deal with in the long run because they will make you realize that few people understand you and your culture.
+Remember that it’s only a matter of time; you will get through even these challenges sooner or later if you don’t give up.

-- Difficulties related to Visas and residence permits: for those moving from Europe to other places, this can be a new problem that you have never faced.
+- Difficulties related to Visas and residence permits: for those moving from Europe to other places, this can be a new problem you have never faced.
 Despite the several issues in today’s Europe, the old continent has one huge advantage: you can move and work anywhere you want without much trouble.
 In the rest of the world, things are not so simple, and I recommend that you do a lot of research before deciding where to live and work abroad.

 What is the best country in the world to move to?